rpf13/sportsshooting_drf/README.md

 ## Features Left to Implement

-The following two features were not implemented and will be a good task for the next iteration.
+Besides the Usermessages feature, which would have to be developed in the front end and then added again to the DRF back end, the following two features were not implemented and will be a good task for the next iteration.

-- Deployment - **STRETCH** Refactor JWT to httpOnly cookie: As a Developer I can refactor the existing JWT solution with tokens in local storage to a JWT httpOnly cookie solution** so that **my application gets more secure and JS has no longer access to the local storage tokens [Link](https://github.com/rpf13/sportsshooting_drf/issues/40)
+- Deployment - **STRETCH** Refactor JWT to httpOnly cookie: As a Developer I can refactor the existing JWT solution with tokens in local storage to a JWT httpOnly cookie solution** so that my application gets more secure and JS has no longer access to the local storage tokens [Link](https://github.com/rpf13/sportsshooting_drf/issues/40)
 - Profiles - **STRETCH** Profile delete: As a Developer I can delete my profile and all it's linked content, so my account will be completely erased from the API - STRETCH OBJECTIVE - Not implemented [Link](https://github.com/rpf13/sportsshooting_drf/issues/7)

 ---